pnkjmndhl/coding-notes/scala.md

 - JVM language (same as java)
 - gives you functional styling
 - underrated and powerful
-- should know basics of Java before learning Scala
+- should know the basics of Java before learning Scala
 - can run scala on eclipse (similar to java)

 ### why?